 But I digress, do I not?

-When it comes to writing about episodes which are not amongst your greatest moments, it is hard to keep delusion and self-pity out of the picture.
-I no longer worry much about that, but a certain amount of anonymity and redaction is necessary to protect the innocent, as well as the guilty.
+When it comes to writing about episodes which are not amongst your greatest moments, it is hard to keep delusion and self-pity out of the frame.
+I no longer worry about that, but a certain amount of anonymity and redaction is necessary to protect the innocent, as well as the guilty.
 And so you end up merely hinting at what was going on.
 But that is OK.
 If a novel did not beat about the bush would it be worth reading a second time?
 Is it too late to make a determined effort to get to grips with Proust?
+Probably.